Reception Class

 Weekly Update

-In phonics we will be revising the phase 3 sounds and tricky words.
+In phonics we will be revising phase 4.

 At Saint Augustine’s Primary School, our school rules are simple yet powerful: Be Ready, Be Respectful, Be Safe, and Be the Best You Can Be.